pgeu/pgeu-system/docs/confreg/emails.md

 Sending email to all attendees matching a specific criteria is done by clicking the *Attendee email* button on the dashboard.
-Emails based on criteriaare always stored for future attendees matching the same criteria to see.
+Emails based on criteria are always stored for future attendees matching the same criteria to see.

 From